Shadboy9625/haskell-music-generator/README.md

 ### Software Architecture
 The software architecture follows a modular structure where components handle different aspects of music generation.
 Core functionalities include frequency calculation, waveform generation, and file I/O for playback.
 Parts of the code utilize libraries such as Data.ByteString for file operations.
 Testing predominantly occurs locally, utilizing Haskell's testing frameworks if applicable.
 The architecture doesn’t involve a client-server model or databases.

-### POPL Aspects
-Functional Paradigm: Functional programming constructs are evident in functions like note, freq, and save, emphasizing immutable data and higher-order functions for sound synthesis.
-Type System & Abstractions: Haskell's strong type system ensures correctness in musical representations and sound generation.
-Recursion & List Comprehension: Use of recursion and list comprehensions to handle note sequences and waveform generation in freq function.
-Monads & Effects: Monadic concepts in handling I/O operations with IO monad for file writing and external tool invocation.
-Abstraction & Reusability: The code emphasizes abstraction and reusability, employing higher-order functions and polymorphic types for modularity.
-Challenges Faced: Difficulties were encountered in translating musical theory into code and handling complex waveform generation while adhering to the functional paradigm.
-Results and Tests Conducted
-The project underwent comprehensive testing, using predefined melodies such as "Happy Birthday" for validation.
-Benchmarks assessed performance improvements in generating music compared to alternative approaches.
-Graphs and metrics illustrate the efficiency and accuracy of the algorithm in aligning with the original problem statement.

 ### Music Generation Process

 The music generation process involves the following key components: